The Past, Present & Future of Google PageRank

 While having countless other data points to rearrange search results after starting showing them (like user behavior and BERT adjustments), backlinks remain one of the most reliable authority criteria needed to form the initial SERP.
 Their only competitor here is, probably, entities.

-As Bill Slawski puts it when asked about the future of PageRank:
+As Bill Slawski puts it when asked about the future of the PageRank algorithm:

 Google is exploring machine learning and fact extraction and understanding key value pairs for business entities, which means a movement towards semantic search, and better use of structured data and data quality.